-We are continually looking for fosters in the Southern California (LAX) area.
+We are continually looking for fosters in Southern California (LAX) and South Korea areas.
 If you are interested in fostering a pug, please send us an email at email@example.com.

 Fostering a pug can be a great way to learn more about the breed and immensely helpful if you are considering adoption.
 There are four steps involved in our fostering program.